reserve-protocol/protocol/docs/exhaustive-tests.md

 Tmux and run the tests:
 ```
 tmux
-bash ./scripts/run-exhaustive-tests.sh |& tee exhaustive-tests.log
+bash ./scripts/run-exhaustive-tests.sh |& tee tests.log
 ```

-When the test are complete, you'll find the console output in `exhaustive-tests.log`.
+When the test are complete, you'll find the console output in `tests.log`.

 Detach from the tmux session:
 ```
 ctrl-z
 d
 ```

+If you run into this error `SyntaxError: Unexpected token '?'`, just `nvm uninstall <version>; nvm install <version>; nvm use <version>;`.